AI to contribute $100bln to UAE’s GDP by 2030: Astra Tech

 PHOTO

-With the sector on the brink of a major expansion, projections indicate the country's AI market could swell to $50 billion by 2031, he explained.

 He added that Artificial intelligence is revolutionising industries such as healthcare, finance, and government.
-Its adoption, he added, is fueling growth by improving operational efficiency and providing personalized services.
+Its adoption, he added, is fueling growth by improving operational efficiency and providing personalised services.

 He explained that the UAE enjoys a strategic position as a global hub for technology and innovation, thanks to its wise leadership and decisive investments in digital infrastructure, explaining that through initiatives such as the National Innovation Strategy and the Dubai Smart City Initiatives, the UAE has become a business environment designed to attract high-growth technology companies.

-He pointed out that the digital economy in the UAE contributed 4.3 percent of the GDP in 2022, and is expected to grow further as technology companies flourish in this ecosystem.
+He pointed out that the digital economy in the UAE contributed 4.3% of the GDP in 2022, and is expected to grow further as technology companies flourish in this ecosystem.